Package 'callback'

 Value

-level: the level of the confidence intervals
+• level: the level of the confidence intervals (0.95 by default).

 props: a data frame containing the following variables.

-• callback: number of callbacks.
+• callback: number of callbacks

-• inf_p_callback: callback rate lower bound.
+• inf_p_callback: callback rate lower bound

-• sup_p_callback: callback rate upper bound.
+• sup_p_callback: callback rate upper bound

 Author(s)